 - We have taken enhanced health and safety measures.
 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 View important details.

 - There are specific instructions and requirements for all visitors to Hawaii, which may include mandated quarantine or pre-travel testing.
-View information about these requirements on the Hawaii Tourism Authority website.
+View information about these requirements on the State of Hawaii’s Safe Travels website.
 State requirements are subject to change.
 Please continue to stay updated on the latest travel alerts leading up to your planned stay.
 View important details.

 Maps & Directions